Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

 \psi(x) = \sum_n C_n \varphi_n(x)
 {% end %}

-One perhaps unexpected result is that since an infinitely many number of eigenstates is in theory possible, a particle's _wavefunction_ at a specific instant $t$ may not itself be an eigenstate even though it consists of a linear superposition of eigenstates.
+One perhaps unexpected result is that since an infinitely many number of eigenstates is in theory possible, a particle's _wavefunction_ at a specific instant $t$ may not itself be an eigenstate - however, it can always be decomposed into a linear superposition of eigenstates.
 If having knowledge of Fourier series or reading the [differential equation series](@/differential-equations/index.md), this may sound familiar.

 For instance, consider the wavefunction $\psi(x) = \Psi(x, 0) = A\left(x^{3}-x\right)$ for $-1 \leq x \leq 1$.
 This is not an eigenstate, but we may write it in series form, whose individual terms _are_ eigenstates, and from which we can find the ground state and the other eigenstates: